-- When smooth, gently add the oats until you reach your preferred consistency.
-Adding all three cups will result in a chunky cookie.
+Adding all three cups of oats will result in a firmer cookie.
 You can trim all the way back to two cups if you want the cookies to fall flat.

-- Stir in Craisins and pecans.
+Stir in Craisins and pecans.
 You will have a firm cookie dough.
-Be sure to scrape down the sides of the bowl to make sure everything is thoroughly mixed.
+Be sure to scrape down the sides of the bowl to make sure nothing gets wasted.

-- Drop by spoonful (I use a cookie scoop, but you could make jumbo cookies using a large ice cream scoop) on a parchment paper-lined cookie sheet and bake at 375 for 10-11 minutes or until golden brown.
-(Hint: you can press the dough balls down with your palm so that they cook a little flatter.)
+Drop by spoonful (I use a cookie scoop, but you could make jumbo cookies using a large ice cream scoop) on a parchment paper-lined cookie sheet.

 These are delicious cookies, loaded with both texture and flavor.
 I love the various ingredients merged together–the crisp oats, the chewy craisins, and the crunchy pecans.
 Baked together, they are amazing!